 Participant in roundtable entitled “Kingdom Come: Performing Interfaith Civics in Election-Year America,” The Association for Theatre in Higher Education 2012 Conference, Washington, D.C., August 2012.

-Jill recently began work on a new book project that will explore End Times performances, especially those from the Middle Ages.
+Jill is currently working on a new book project that explores End Times performances, especially those from the Middle Ages.
 She received the American Society for Theatre Research’s 2013 Grant for Researchers with Heavy Teaching Loads to help fund the early stages of this work.
 She is also jointly editing an essay collection tentatively entitled Performing the Family Dream House: Space, Ritual, and Images of Home.